 Make a new application

-After a Home Office refusal (especially if you do not have the right to appeal or review) the simplest option may be to re-apply, submitting a new application form with new evidence and a new fee, if a fee applies to your application.
+After a Home Office refusal (especially if you do not have the right to appeal or review), your best option may be to make a new application.
+This means submitting a new application form with new evidence and – if there is a fee for your application – paying a new fee.

-This is only likely to be successful if you are able to fix the things that led to the refusal of your first application.
+This is only likely to be successful if you are able to fix the things that led to the first refusal.

-Look carefully through the Home Office refusal and identify on what basis they have refused your application.
-Have they said you don’t meet the immigration rules?
-Have they said there was a problem with how the application was made (for example, if you didn’t pay the application fee)?
+Look carefully through the Home Office refusal and identify the basis on which your application was refused.
+Has the Home Office said you don’t meet the standards of immigration rules?
+Or was there a problem with how the application was made (for example, if you didn’t pay the application fee)?